baraveli/dhivatar/README.md

 You can chain setters to customize the generated image.

+If you don't set a background image.
+It will automatically generate a random background image.

 ## Available Methods

 - setBackground(string $background) : Set the background of the image